seccubus/seccubus/README.md

 =============================================
 * Password fields are used to store passwords and hide them in de GUI (#127)
 * Fixed some bugs
+* Limited support for OpenVAS6 and OpenVAS7 thanks to @FGuillaume

 Bug Fixes
 ============================================